-- It’s better for each of us, no matter what our experiences, to cultivate a positive outlook: to assure ourselves that we have done okay, despite mistakes and wrong turns.
-Our experiences have made us what we are today, and that’s not so bad.
-We should be proud of who- ever we are and make the most of it.
+- It’s better for each of us, no matter what our experiences, to cultivate a positive outlook: to assure ourselves that we have done well, despite mistakes and wrong turns.
+Our experiences have made us what we are today.
+We should be proud of whoever we are and make the most of it.
 We should each strive – executive, young person, homemaker—to uncover our special gifts and contributions and let the world know.

 On a national TV program, I was once asked to work with an “ordinary housewife” and develop a resume for her.
 It was promoted as something akin to magic.
 Can Kate make this nothing into a something?
 The producers picked someone who had been at home for 20 years.
 That would be a good one!
-Without even seeing her (which increased the illusion of magic), I interviewed the woman and developed a great resume for her.
+I interviewed the woman, and developed a great resume for her.

 Prior to showtime, I spent one hour on the phone with Maria, with no preparation on her part.
 You, however, would be wise to prepare by doing some of the exercises listed below.
 If you have trouble doing them, don’t worry.
-You can do them with your counselor.
+You can do them with your career coach.

-- List all the work you have ever done before your marriage (or school) or during it.
+- List all the work you have ever done before or during your marriage or school.
 It does not matter whether you earned money doing this work.
 For example, Maria “helped out” in her daughter’s store.
 She didn’t get paid for it, but it added a lot to her resume.